Bounded-Confidence Models of Opinion Dynamics with Adaptive Confidence Bounds: Results of our numerical simulations

 \subsubsection{\textsc{Facebook100} university networks}

-We now discuss our simulations of our adaptive-confidence HK model on the {\sc Facebook100} networks (see \cref{sec:simulations_networks})~\cite{red2011, Facebook100}.
-In the present paper, we show plots for the UC Santa Barbara network.
-We show plots for the networks of five other universities (see \cref{tab:network_sizes}) in our \href{https://gitlab.com/graceli1/Adaptive-Confidence-BCM}{code repository}.
+We now discuss our simulations of our adaptive-confidence HK model on {\sc Facebook100} networks (see \cref{sec:simulations_networks}) \cite{red2011, Facebook100}.
+We show plots of the number of major clusters and Shannon entropy for the UC Santa Barbara network.
+In \cref{appendix:reed_clusters}, we show a plot of the number of major clusters for Reed College.
+In our \href{https://gitlab.com/graceli1/Adaptive-Confidence-BCM}{code repository}, we include all plots for our simulations on {\sc Facebook100} networks (including plots for the other examined quantities and the other four universities in \cref{tab:network_sizes}).

-The {\sc Facebook100} networks (see \cref{tab:network_sizes}) that we examine mostly exhibit the same trends.\footnote{The only exception is the Reed College network.
-For small initial confidence bounds $c_0 \leq 0.04$ and fixed values of the BCM parameters (i.e., $\gamma$, $\delta$, and $c_0$), it tends to have more major clusters and larger Shannon entropies than the other {\sc Facebook100} networks.
-We hypothesize that this observation, which we discuss further in \cref{appendix:reed_clusters}, arises from finite-size effects.} We plot the numbers of major opinion clusters (see \cref{fig:HK_ucsb_clusters}) and the Shannon entropies (see \cref{fig:HK_ucsb_entropy}) for our adaptive-confidence HK model on the UC Santa Barbara network.
-We include plots of the numbers of minor clusters, weighted-average edge fractions $W(T)$, and the convergence times for the UC Santa Barbara network in our \href{https://gitlab.com/graceli1/Adaptive-Confidence-BCM}{code repository}.

-Except for the trends in Shannon entropy, we observe the same trends (see \cref{tab:HK_trends}) for the {\sc Facebook100} networks as for the synthetic networks.
-For the {\sc Facebook100} networks, most of the final opinion clusters for both our adaptive-confidence HK model and the baseline HK model are minor opinion clusters In our simulations on the {\sc Facebook100} networks, UC Santa Barbara has the most minor clusters; when $c_0 = 0.02$ and $\delta \leq 0.9$, there are more than $4000$ of them.
-The formula for Shannon entropy (see \cref{eq:entropy}) includes contributions from minor opinion clusters.
+The six {\sc Facebook100} networks (see \cref{tab:network_sizes}) mostly exhibit the same trends.\footnote{The Reed College network is a notable exception.
+For small initial confidence bounds $c_0 \leq 0.04$ and fixed values of the BCM parameters, it tends to have more major clusters and larger Shannon entropies than the other five {\sc Facebook100} networks.
+We hypothesize that this observation, which we discuss further in \cref{appendix:reed_clusters}, arises from finite-size effects.} Except for the trends in Shannon entropy, we observe the same trends (see \cref{tab:HK_trends}) for the {\sc Facebook100} networks that we observed for the synthetic networks.
+For the {\sc Facebook100} networks, most of the final opinion clusters for both our adaptive-confidence HK model and the baseline HK model are minor opinion clusters.
+Our simulations on the UC Santa Barbara network yield more minor clusters than our simulations on the other {\sc Facebook100} networks; when $c_0 = 0.02$ and $\delta \leq 0.9$, the UC Santa Barbara network has more than $4000$ minor clusters.
+Our calculation of Shannon entropy (see \cref{eq:entropy}) includes contributions from minor opinion clusters.
 Therefore, because of the large numbers of minor clusters for the {\sc Facebook100} networks, the Shannon entropy and numbers of major opinion clusters follow different trends.
-For these networks, they provide complementary views of opinion fragmentation.
+For these networks, they thus give complementary views of opinion fragmentation.